fayfaywcl/CART315/Process/Journal.md

 I added restart flow (press R) and world-space UI that follows the player.
 The screenshot system uses a dedicated result camera and shows the captured image together with result and restart text.
 I debugged camera visibility and trigger detection with logs.

-Overall, the basic round system, capture, UI, and reset all function as my original idea.
+Overall, the basic round system, screenshot capture, UI display, and game reset all work as I imagined.

  ![Week6FamilyGameResult](Media/Week6FamilyGameResult.gif)